 The OptoTEC™ OTX/HTX Series is a miniature thermoelectric cooler offering high heat pumping capacity for its size.

 Our HiTemp ETX Series is a high-performance thermoelectric cooler delivering superior performance at elevated operating temperature conditions.
 This product series uses an enhanced thermoelectric module construction that prevents performance degradation in high temperature environments and advanced thermoelectric materials that boost cooling capacity by up to 10%.
 By utilizing an improved thermal insulating barrier compared to standard thermoelectric coolers, the HiTemp ETX Series achieves a maximum temperature differential (ΔT) of 83°C.

 Offering a wide range of heat pumping capacities and form factors, the HiTemp ETX Series contains over 50 models to support a wide range of applications.
 Laird Thermal Systems’ robust thermoelectric cooler construction provides superior protection at elevated temperatures where standard grade thermoelectric coolers will fail.

 The trend to combine high-end imaging systems for outdoor environments drives the evolution of active cooling solutions using Peltier technology – particularly in applications using CMOS imaging sensors.
 High-end machine vision imaging systems require active cooling to ensure optimal image resolution.
 Otherwise, high temperatures can cause degradation in its ability to capture and interpret a high resolution image.
-Designing HiTemp ETX Series thermoelectric coolers into the imaging systems keeps the CMOS sensor from approaching its maximum operating temperature limit which results in higher resolution image quality.
+Designing high performance HiTemp ETX or OptoTEC OTX/HTX Series thermoelectric coolers into the imaging systems keep the CMOS sensor from approaching its maximum operating temperature limit which results in higher resolution image quality.